Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

     - *Tip*: Flood the geometry with a very low value 0.1 - 0.2.
 Give a value of 1.0 to the edges of the skin to guarantee that is properly attached to the target geometry.

-    - *Tip*: Smooth the borders by using the Smooth and Flood combination to make sure the simulation does not find hard edges as this could create odd wrinkles (unless that is something you are looking for!).
+    - *Tip*: Smooth the borders by using the Smooth and Flood combination to make sure that there are no discontinuities in the weights map.
+This will help the simulation to not produce sharp differences in the dynamics of every vertex compared to its neighbors vertices.

 - **Soft Constraints**: Weight to modulate the correction applied to the vertices to keep them at a constant distance to the closest point on the reference mesh at initialization.
 Painting these constraint weights would allow the deformer to create a wrinkle effect when combined with hard and slide weights.